Fancystacks/reminiscence-mern/README.md

 <img src="https://user-images.githubusercontent.com/38336934/119624131-0d585880-bdc6-11eb-83fb-3552cdbd2a42.png" width="530" height="250">

 - Edit a post by clicking the pencil icon

+  - Text fields will automatically be filled with current data to edit

 - Like a post

 - Remove a post completely

 [Try it out on Netlify](https://jovial-meninsky-3c14a3.netlify.app)